-2.13 The Coastal West Sussex and Greater Brighton Strategic Planning Board undertook a 'refresh' of the LSS in 2015 (Annex 6, Ref 3.7), in order to reflect the progression of local plans in the area, the Greater Brighton City Deal, and the fact that the strategic geography covered by the LSS now includes the districts of Mid-Sussex and Horsham (which joined the CWSGB Strategic Planning Board in 2014 and 2015 respectively).
-Evidence to inform the review was commissioned and completed by consultants Nathaniel Lichfield and
+2.14 The Coastal West Sussex and Greater Brighton Strategic Planning Board undertook a 'refresh' of the LSS in 2015 (Annex 6, Ref 3.7), in order to reflect the progression of local plans in the area, the Greater Brighton City Deal, and the fact that the strategic geography covered by the LSS now includes the districts of Mid-Sussex and Horsham (which joined the CWSGB Strategic Planning Board in 2014 and 2015 respectively).
+Evidence to inform the review was commissioned and completed by consultants Nathaniel Lichfield andPartners (NLP) in 2015.
+This covered the economy, housing and transport [Annex 6: Refs 4.4, 5.3 and 5.4]

-3 The CWS G&T work does not include Brighton & Hove or Lewes as they are part of similar work with other East Sussex Authorities.
+&lt;sup>3 The CWS G&T work does not include Brighton & Hove or Lewes as they are part of similar work with other East Sussex Authorities.